mosip/documentation/docs/id-authentication-internal-service-developer-guide.md

 Below are the configurations to be done in Eclipse:

 1\.
-Open Eclipse and run the project for one time as `Java application`, so that it will create a Java application which you can see in debug configurations and then change its name. (e.g.: project name with environment - "Auth-Internal-Service-Dev").
+Open Eclipse and run the project for one time as `Java application`, so that it will create a Java application which you can see in debug configurations and then change its name. (e.g.: project name with the environment - "Auth-Internal-Service-Dev").

 <img src="_images/create-env-in-eclipse.png" width="750" height="450">